Here's What You Need to Know to Avoid This Nightmare

 And Insomnia Does Do Damage

-Diminished cognitive function.
-It’s real simple: numerous studies have concluded that insomnia = diminished judgment, memory, concentration and attention span.
+- Diminished cognitive function.
+It's straightforward: numerous studies have concluded that insomnia = reduced judgment, memory, concentration and attention span.

-High blood pressure.
-Insomnia doesn’t do anyone any good, and that applies to high blood pressure as well.
-Another basic formula: the longer it takes to fall into deep, restorative sleep, the greater the risk of high blood pressure.
+- High blood pressure.
+Insomnia doesn't do anyone any good, and that applies to high blood pressure as well.
+Another basic formula: the longer it takes to fall into deep, restorative sleep, the higher the risk of high blood pressure.

-Increased anxiety.
+- Increased anxiety.
 Another vicious cycle.
-Worry keeps people up at night, and lack of sleep increases worry.
+Worry keeps people up at night, and lack of sleep raises fear.

 What's Behind This Insidious Epidemic?

-As with most health issues, there are many factors involved with causing the problem.
+As with most health issues, there are many factors involved in causing the problem.
 Here are a few of the most common ones:

-Poor food choices.
+- Poor food choices.
 The ancient cliché “You are what you eat” once again shows up.
 Studies have shown that too much saturated fat and too many simple carbohydrates are related to sleep difficulties.
 Also, gluten can be a problem for some people, due to its effect on blood flow to the brain.
 And eating simple carbohydrates before bedtime can wreak havoc on blood sugar levels, another cause of sleep difficulties.
 Finally, food allergies should also be considered.
-If you are always tired after eating, quite possibly it could be a result of something you are eating on a regular basis.
+If you are always tired after eating, quite possibly it could be a result of something you are regularly eating.
 There are two options to deal with this.
 First, experiment.
 Try eliminating suspect foods one at a time, and see how you react.
 Make sure to keep a detailed journal.
 Second, consider a food allergy test.
-Those who eat healthily — mainly related to fat intake — tend to experience better sleep quality.
+Those who eat healthily -- mainly related to fat intake -- tend to experience better sleep quality.

-Sleep apnea.
-This hideous affliction is severe, at times, deadly serious since the sufferer briefly stops breathing during the night.
+- Sleep apnea.
+This hideous affliction is severe, at times, deadly severe since the sufferer briefly stops breathing during the night.
 This doesn’t just happen once; some studies have recorded multiple occurrences in one night.
 Naturally, this has a debilitating effect on sleep quality.

-Food timing.
+- Food timing.
 For some folks, eating certain foods (or any food at all) in the two hours before going to bed can result in an upset stomach or heartburn.
 Also, consuming food can cause a release of insulin, which can also disrupt sleep.
-Finally, drinking large amounts of fluids in the evening can result in a few midnight bathroom trips.
-To be on the safe side, try to not eat anything after dinner, and keep evening liquid consumption to a minimum.
+Finally, drinking copious amounts of fluids in the evening can result in a few midnight bathroom trips.
+To be on the safe side, try not to eat anything after dinner, and keep evening liquid consumption to a minimum.